Many of the best business phone systems remain to be an

 offers exceptional communications solutions, both cloud based and

 on-premise.
-The MiVoice Connect system replaced ShoreTel after its acquisition and
+The MiVoice Connect system replaced ShoreTel after its

-remains one of the top on premise
+acquisition and remains one of the top on premise IP-PBX solutions

-feature rich flexible on site UC solution designed for an intuitive user
+available.
+At its core is ShoreTel technology.
+It's a scalable, full-featured, flexible on site UC solution designed for an intuitive user

 experience with easy management.
 The Connect client allows users to